 And so it isn’t too surprising that I’ve written the odd poem.
+Perhaps in homage to dear old dad.

 Another one, Day To Remember, was written not long after I read the following in Maclean’s magazine Nov.
 23, 2009.